 Fuel Pressure is critical to the operation of a fuel injection system.
 Always check to insure that you have the proper fuel pressure.
 Fuel pressure should be a constant 10-15 PSI on a TBI fuel injection system and is typically around 12-13 psi.
-Higher pressure than 15 psi indicates that there is an issue with the installation.
+Higher pressure than 15 psi can indicate that there is an issue with the installation.
 Many times this is due to kinked fuel lines, improper routing of the return line and/or fuel line restrictions.
-(See Part 3 of Troubleshooting guide #3) Many fuel tanks have fittings on them which are used for a fuel tank vent.
-These fittings are not suitable to use as a return line because they have a restriction in them and restrict the flow of fuel back to the tank.
+(See Part 3 of Troubleshooting guide #3) With some higher performance and large displacement engines the fuel pressure could be as high as 20 psi, this is not the norm however but an exception.
+Many fuel tanks have fittings on them which are used for a fuel tank vent.
+These fittings are not suitable to use as a return line because they have an orifice in them and restrict the flow of fuel back to the tank.
 If you have installed your return line to a "vent" line you will need to route the return line in a different fashion.